-- general economic conditions;

-- local and regional employment conditions;

-- local and regional real estate markets;

-- borrower creditworthiness;

-- significant changes in the size of required mortgage loan payments;

-- a borrower's death or a borrower's change in family status;

-- uninsured natural disasters; and

-- borrower bankruptcy or other insolvency.
+- general economic conditions; - local, regional and national employment conditions; - local and regional real estate markets; - borrower creditworthiness; - significant changes in the size of required mortgage loan payments; - a borrower's death or a borrower's change in family status; - uninsured natural disasters, pandemics, terrorist attacks or other criminal acts of destruction or violence; and - borrower bankruptcy or other insolvency.

-In deciding whether and when to purchase a mortgage loan from a pool, we consider a variety of factors, including our legal ability or obligation to purchase mortgage loans under the terms of the trust documents; our mission and public policy; our loss mitigation strategies and the exposure to credit losses we face under our guaranty; our cost of funds; the impact on our results of operations; relevant market yields; the accounting impact; the administrative costs associated with purchasing and holding the mortgage loans; counterparty exposure to lenders that have agreed to cover losses associated with delinquent mortgage loans; general market conditions; our statutory obligations under the Federal National Mortgage Association Charter Act, as amended (the "Charter Act"); the limit on and the amount of mortgage assets that we may own pursuant to the preferred stock purchase agreement and the portfolio plan requirements imposed by our conservator, the Federal Housing Finance Agency ("FHFA"); and other legal obligations such as those established by consumer finance laws.
+In deciding whether and when to purchase a mortgage loan from a pool, we consider a variety of factors, including our legal ability or obligation to purchase mortgage loans under the terms of the trust documents; our mission and public policy; our loss mitigation strategies and the exposure to credit losses we face under our guaranty; our cost of funds; the impact on our results of operations; relevant market yields; the accounting impact; the administrative costs associated with purchasing and holding the mortgage loans; counterparty exposure to lenders that have agreed to cover losses associated with delinquent mortgage loans; general market conditions; our statutory obligations under the Federal National Mortgage Association Charter Act, as amended (the "Charter Act"); the limit on and the amount of mortgage assets that we may own pursuant to the preferred stock purchase agreement and the portfolio plan requirements imposed by our conservator, FHFA; and other legal obligations such as those established by consumer finance laws.
 The weight we give to these factors changes depending on market circumstances and other factors.

-As of the date of this prospectus, we intend to continue to purchase nearly all mortgage loans that become delinquent as to four or more consecutive monthly payments, subject to economic, market, operational and regulatory constraints.
-In general, we intend to conduct these voluntary purchases when it is in our economic interest to do so.
-In the future, we will continue to review the economics of purchasing mortgage loans that are delinquent as to four or more monthly payments and may reevaluate our practices and alter them if circumstances warrant.
+Subject to certain conditions, we must purchase a mortgage loan from the pool no later than the day on which the mortgage loan becomes 24 months past due, as measured using the LPI method.
 See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Maturity and Prepayment Considerations-Prepayments Resulting from Servicing Policies and Practices Regarding Distressed Loans-Purchases of Delinquent Loans" for a discussion of our servicing policies and practices as of the date of this prospectus regarding purchases of delinquent mortgage loans.